-- Abnormality of genes that regulate metabolism, appetite and satiety
+- Abnormality in genes that regulate your metabolism, appetite and ability to feel full

 - Using food as a coping mechanism

 Most people have tried many approaches to lose weight, from diets to exercise to lifestyle changes, before they consider surgery.

 Being overweight or obese puts you at risk for significant health issues and even premature death.

 Those who are overweight or obese are at increased risk for developing a range of adverse health conditions, such as type 2 diabetes, heart disease, high blood pressure, stroke, osteoarthritis and even some types of cancer.

 Being able to get your weight under control and lowering it to a safe and healthy level can help you reduce, or even eliminate, many of the associated health risks.

 The most common way to measure obesity is by calculating your Body Mass Index, or BMI.
 It’s a simple calculation of dividing your weight in pounds by your height in inches squared: